 The Beeripmo Walk represents a challenge for the more experienced bushwalker, this rewarding two day walk winds through cool fern gullies and tall forests, taking in views across the surrounding hills of both Mount Cole and Buangor State Park.

-This walk starts at Richards camp site.
-The closest camp to the half way point is Beeripmo campground.
-Here you will find toilets and a rain water tank which you can use to refill water bladders (make sure you boil or use a filtering system).
-The campground is quiet pleasant, with about ten or so sites with their own fire pits nestled among the eucalypt forest.
+Campsite: This walk starts at Richards campsite.
+The closest camp to the halfway point is Beeripmo campground.
+Here you’ll find toilets and a rainwater tank which you can use to refill water bladders (make sure you boil or use a filtering system).
+The campground is quite pleasant, with about 10 sites with their own fire pits nestled amongst the eucalypt forest.

 4. Cathedral Range North & South Circuit

 With upturned sandstone peaks and razorback ridges (and just two hours north-east of Melbourne) Cathedral Range is one of the greatest mountain ranges in the state.

 Start from Jawbone car park and head up a few kilometres of dirt vehicle track to find the start of Canyon Track and ascend Sugarloaf Peak.
 From there, make your way along Razorback Ridge to The Farmyard campground.

 The second day sees you follow the ridgeline all the way to Little Cathedral at the north end of the range, and then descend to follow Little River Track and Saint Bernards Track back to your car!

 Campsite: The park’s best known for its two popular day-hikes, the northern and southern circuits, but these can easily be linked together with an overnight stay at The Farmyard, a campground in a saddle, roughly in the middle of the range.